Sports Injury Management

 The Australian government considers podiatry to be an allied health profession, and as a result, Medicare rebates are often not available for visits to a podiatrist.

 A Chronic Disease Management Plan (EPC) is accessible for people with chronic conditions who require complex management.
-This government-sponsored program enables people with chronic medical issues to earn Medicare refunds for podiatrist treatments.
+This government-sponsored program allows individuals with chronic conditions to access podiatrist treatments with part of the consultation fee subsidised through the Medicare rebate.
 Consult your doctor to check whether you are qualified.

 What should I bring to my appointment?